kyma-project/api-gateway/docs/contributor/02-00-path-validation.md

 Stored paths can contain the `{*}` and `{**}` operators:
   - The operator `{*}` is used to match a single segment in a path and may include a prefix and/or suffix.
   - The operator `{**}` is used to match any number of segments in a path and may include a prefix and/or suffix.
-    It must be the last operator in the stored path (this is not validated but is assumed to be true).
+    It must be the last operator in the stored path (this is not validated here but is assumed to be true).

 The modified trie algorithm performs two actions that are not included in the regular version:
   - Nodes that are pointed to by `{**}` don't store their children.